"This world III" by Hideki Taniuchi (from Kaiji: Ultimate Survivor)

 "Jiro's Guitar Part 1" by Akira Mitake (from Android Kikaider: The Animation)

 As much as Shotaro Ishinomori is known for his focus on "superheroes", his very heroes usually had some sort of sadness to them.
 Probably the saddest was Kikaider, the story of an android named Jiro who, through his "Gemini Circuit", wanted to be a real human and actually hated his two-colored transformation, especially when others considered him a "monster" because of it.
 Jiro was able to pick up the guitar after seeing someone play it just once, and in the anime adaptation this leads to this very song being the one tune Jiro would always play.
 It perfectly gives Jiro's sadness a form that the viewer can understand it through & Mitake simply delivered with this song.
-There is a "Part 2" to this song, and it's a hopeful song that shows the journey Jiro goes through, but this first part is truly the most identifiable song from this extremely underrated anime; second would be the OP itself, "Theme of Gemini".
+There is a "Part 2" to this song, and it's a hopeful song that shows the journey Jiro goes through, but this first part is truly one of the most identifiable songs from this extremely underrated anime, second only to the OP itself, "Theme of Gemini".

 "LETSU" by Masayuki Yamamoto (from Ginga Reppuu Baxinger)